Capacity

 Registration deadline

 The registration deadline is the date by which attendees can register for an event.
-In practice, there is often a difference between the date by which organizers would like to receive feedback and the actual registration deadline.
-By moving up the registration deadline, organizers hope to achieve greater planning certainty.
+In practice, there is often a difference between the date by which organisers would like to receive feedback and the actual registration deadline.
+By moving up the registration deadline, organisers hope to achieve greater planning certainty.
 However, an early registration deadline may result in late registrations from interested attendees.

 Which registration deadline should be chosen?